ccapdev1920T2/s11g10/README.md

             node app.js
 ## Web App - USER
-Once the server is runnong, it will be available at localhost:3000.
+Once the server is runnIng, it will be available at localhost:3000.
 This will then bring you to the login page which allows you to login or register as a new user
 To Login, enter any of the credentials below:

             username: y2aquino                              username: yenwich